LiamMBailey/semGroup16/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

 1. task request population information for a given country city or world in general.
-2. Product owner extracts current population information of all countries/cities.
+2. Data analyst extracts current population information of all countries/cities.
-3. Product owner provides report to Lab review.
+3. Data analyst provides report to Lab review.

 ## EXTENSIONS

 3. **Country or city does not exist**:
-    1. Product owner informs team no city or country exists.
+    1. Data analyst informs team no city or country exists.

 ## SUB-VARIATIONS